openvinotoolkit/openvino/samples/python/hello_classification/README.md

 omz_downloader --name alexnet
 ```

 3. If a model is not in the IR or ONNX format, it must be converted.
-You can do this using the model converter:
+You can do this, using the model converter:

 ```
 omz_converter --name alexnet
 ```

-4. Perform inference of `banana.jpg` using the `alexnet` model on a `GPU`, for example:
+4. Perform inference of `banana.jpg`, using the `alexnet` model on a `GPU`, for example:

 ```
 python hello_classification.py alexnet.xml banana.jpg GPU